 Ontology Overview

 An Ontology is a model that defines semantic relationships between data.
-In D.Hub, you can use ontologies to connect distributed datasets and build knowledge graphs from a business perspective.
+In D.Hub, ontologies allow you to connect distributed datasets and build knowledge graphs from a business perspective.

 Key Components